krisnacp/worldWise/README.md

 -   Interactive Map: integrates with a powerful map API, offering an interactive and dynamic map interface.
 Users can explore the world map, zoom in on regions, and view city information.
 -   Mark Visited Cities: Users can easily mark cities they have visited by clicking on the map
+-   Fake Login: Fake login schema to protect some route from illegal access

 <hr/>